 Below is a noise chart to help you better understand the difference between normal, loud, and dangerously loud noises.

 - 85 dB: noise from heavy city traffic

 - 95 dB: passing motorcycle

 - 105 dB: Portable music device (maximum volume) or a loud concert

 - 150 dB: fireworks 3 feet away

-According to the Centers for Disease Control and Prevention (CDC) about 5.2 million children and adolescents between the ages of 6-19 years old have a permanent hearing loss from repeated exposure to loud noise.
+According to the Centers for Disease Control and Prevention (CDC) about 12.5% of children and teens between the ages of 6 to 19 years old already have hearing damage from loud noises.
 Don’t become a statistic – be safe while listening to music.